d-morrison/IntroStatActivities/_book/10-regression.md

 \vspace{1in}

 19. Summarize the results of the study in a written paragraph.
-Be sure to include.
+Be sure to describe:

 * Summary statistic